vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 gupta.
 42 This Udayana may be identical to the Pāṇḍava Udayana featuring

-in the Kāla˜

-njara inscription of the 8th or 9th century, in which he is said to have founded there a beautiful brick temple of Bhadreśvara.
-43 If indeed these two Udayanas were the same, the Kāla˜

-njara inscription might indicate that the
+in the Kālañjara inscription of the 8th or 9th century, in which he is said to have founded there a beautiful brick temple of Bhadreśvara.
+43 If indeed these two Udayanas were the same, the Kālañjara inscription might indicate that the

 original homeland of this branch may have been the region around Rewa, but this issue has been the subject of discussion in my later work.
 44